-I am Associate Professor of Political Science at Swarthmore College as well as a faculty committee member of Peace and Conflict Studies
+I am Associate Professor of Political Science at Swarthmore College and a faculty committee member of Peace and Conflict Studies

 Read full bio